 High Pressure Pumped Water System

 The other version of a high pressured system is a pumped system.
 This consists of a hot water cylinder with an expansion vessel on top often called a Megaflo.
 These are usually found in the airing cupboard and with this system you would usually not have a cold water tank.
 With this high pressure system you can also choose from any of our high pressure kitchen taps or low pressure kitchen taps.

 Gravity Fed System

 Non-pressurised systems or otherwise known as Gravity fed systems normally have a cold water tank in the attic and the hot water tank in the airing cupboard.
-If your system looks like this then you should choose taps that state suitable for kitchen taps that can work with low pressure systems.
+If your system looks like this then you should choose taps that state they are suitable for low pressure systems.

 Types of tap